magicleap/developer-portal-docs/docs/guides/best-practices/privacy-security-safety.md

    b.
 Provide written documentation to end users describing your application’s intended use cases including appropriate warnings regarding end user safety.

    c.
-Design features that prevent accidents, injuries or other safety hazards.
+Design safety features that prevent accidents, injuries or other safety hazards.
 Applications should not endanger the physical safety of end users or create a scenario where physical harm is likely.

    d.
+Be intentional when using Dynamic Dimming(TM) technology in your applications.
+Extreme use can prevent end users from seeing potential hazards in their surroundings.

+   e.
 Do not direct end users to use a Magic Leap 2 device that contradicts the intended use of the Magic Leap 2 device or intentionally increases the risk of damaging the device.

-   e.
+   f.
 Notify end users if your application overrides any system settings (e.g., dimming) on their Magic Leap 2 device and when those overrides will occur, and why.

-   f.
-Conduct an appropriate risk management process to identify all potential hazards to the user from use of your application.
+   g.
+Conduct an appropriate risk management process to identify all potential hazards to the end user from use of your application.
 Perform the required testing to ensure all hazards have been mitigated to an acceptable level.

-   g.
+   h.
 Stay up to date with safety practices in your industry and specific use cases.

 **7. Offer Support**